 - 1. Notify the Veterans Center of all enrollment transactions (registration, add/drop, resignation). - 2.
 Enroll in courses listed on their degree plan outlined in this catalog. - 3.
-Complete the "Request for Certification" form each semester and submit the completed form to the Veterans Center via e-mail (va@lee.edu), fax (832.556.4004), or in person. - 4.
+Complete the "Request for Certification" form each semester and submit the completed form to the Veterans Center in person. - 4.
 Submit transcripts from colleges or universities previously attended. - 5.
-Submit military transcripts (SMART or ART).
+Submit military transcripts (SMART or ART) Found at jst.doded.mil/JST/.